Can Allergies Cause Body Aches? What You Need to Know

 A few of the immune responses generated in response to external allergens include:

-• The Inflammatory Reaction: The immune system releases molecules like histamine in response to allergens like pollen, dust mites, or pet dander because it perceives these as threats.
-Generalized body aches can result from inflammation caused by histamine and other inflammatory molecules, which can also affect the muscles and joints in addition to the respiratory system.
+- The Inflammatory Reaction: The immune system releases molecules like histamine in response to allergens like pollen, dust mites, or pet dander because it perceives these as threats.
+Generalized body aches can result from inflammation caused by histamine and other inflammatory molecules, which can also affect the muscles and joints and the respiratory system.

 When it comes to differentiating, understanding, and diagnosing body aches we also need to explore symptoms associated with body aches caused due to allergies.
 Some common symptoms consist of: